typescriptlibs/tsl-core-xml/README.md

 Usually the last root is the one that contains most data.
 Or you check each root if it is a tag by using the `isXMLTag` helper function.
 Afterwards you can check the `XMLTag.innerXML` property for child nodes.

+You can also use the `XMLTag.query` function to extract XML nodes with the help of selectors as known from CSS.
+It depends on the selector and use case whether this is faster than a custom walk through the tree nodes.

 The `XMLTree` uses the `XMLScanner`, which is available via the `XMLTree.scanner` property.
 There you can adjust the `XMLScanner.cdataTags`